 Dr. Carl N. Gorman

-...was a full blooded Navajo orignally from Chile, Arizona.
+...was a full blooded Navajo orignally from Chinle, Arizona.
 Born in a small stone house in 1907, Carl was the oldest of six children to Nelson and Alice Gorman.
 He attended Albuquerque Indian School and graduated in 1927.

-Gorman was one of the original twenty-nine Navajo Code Talkers of World War II.
-The first twenty-nine was the initial group recruited by the US Marine Corps in 1942 as the pilot of Navajo men to test the feasibility of using the Navajo Language for combat communications.
+Gorman was one of the Original Twenty-nine Navajo Code Talkers of World War II.
+The First Twenty-nine was the initial group recruited by the US Marine Corps in 1942 as the pilot of Navajo men to test the feasibility of using the Navajo Language for combat communications.
 They became Platoon 382, the first all-Indian, all-Navajo platoon in Marine Corps history.
 Upon graduation they developed the initial Navajo code of a little over 200 terms, including the English alphabet.

-In July 2001, the first twenty-nine Navajo Code Talkers were awarded the Congressional Gold Medal in Washington, DC.
+In July 2001, the First Twenty-nine Navajo Code Talkers were awarded the Congressional Gold Medal in Washington, DC.
 Carl's wife, Mary Gorman, received the medal in his memory.